thechangelog/changelog.com/CONTRIBUTING.md

 - [Erlang/OTP](https://www.erlang.org/downloads) v25 - usually installed as an Elixir dependency
 - [Node.js](https://nodejs.org/en/download/) v18 LTS - [latest-v18.x](https://nodejs.org/download/release/latest-v18.x/)
 - [Yarn](https://yarnpkg.com/getting-started/install) v1.22
+- [Golang](https://go.dev/doc/install) v1.20 - if you want to run CI locally

+We are using [`asdf`](https://asdf-vm.com/) to install the correct dependency versions in our development environment.

 This is what that looks like on macOS 12, our usual development environment: